-Assuming the distribution of comets seen by SOHO is constant throughout an 800 year orbital period and setting N(>R)=1, we would expect the largest comet to have a radius of ~500 meters.
-For comparison, we used the lightcurve parameters given by Sekanina (2002a) to estimate the sizes and masses of the ground-observed Kreutz comets (Table 1)18.
-The size distribution cannot explain the six comets larger than 1 km, as we would expect ~0.1 such comets in 800 years.
+Assuming the distribution of comets seen by SOHO is constant throughout an 800 year orbital period and setting N(>R)=1, we would expect the largest comet to have a radius of \sim 500 m.
+For comparison, we used the light curve parameters given by Sekanina (2002a) to estimate the sizes and masses of the ground-observed Kreutz comets (Table 1).19 The size distribution cannot explain the six comets larger than 1 km, as we would expect \sim 0.1 such comets in 800 years.
 We simulated this as above, assuming the size distribution holds at all sizes and the baseline over which comets bigger than 1 km have reliably been detected is 200 years.
-None of our 1000 simulations had more than one comet arrive during 200 years19.
+None of our 1000 simulations had more than one comet arrive during 200 years.
+Even if our rough estimates of the nuclear sizes are an order of magnitude too large, we are still left with 3-4 comets larger than the expected maximum size.
+Thus, we conclude that there is a break in the size distribution which occurs by 500-1000 m in radius and possibly as small as 30 m.
+However, we note that the distribution seen by SOHO may not be representative of the distribution at other times.